Relief Request – Frequently Asked QuestionsOpen All Close All

 If your payment was late, you will owe interest.
 Interest is calculated on a monthly basis, even if a payment is only one day late.
 However, if an Electronic Funds Transfer (EFT) payment was made one day late you may only have to pay one day of interest.
-For more information regarding EFT payments made one day late, please see our Electronic Funds Transfer (EFT) – Frequently Asked Questions (FAQs) and follow the instructions on form, CDTFA-734, Request for Oral Hearing Electronic Payments – One Day Late.
+For more information regarding EFT payments made one day late, please see our Electronic Funds Transfer (EFT) – Frequently Asked Questions (FAQs) and follow the instructions on form, CDTFA-734, Request for CDTFA-734, Request for Interest Adjustment Electronic Payments – One Day Late.

-There are very limited provisions that authorize CDTFA to relieve interest.
+There are very limited provisions that authorize us to relieve interest.
 You may submit a relief request only if any of the following reasons apply:

-- An unreasonable error or delay occurred by a CDTFA employee caused your payment to be late , or
+- An unreasonable error or delay by a CDTFA employee caused your payment to be late, or

-- An error occurred by the Department of Motor Vehicles (DMV) in calculating the amount of use tax due on your DMV registered vehicle or vessel occurred.
+- An error by the Department of Motor Vehicles (DMV) in calculating the amount of use tax due on your DMV registered vehicle or vessel occurred, or

 - A disaster occurred and caused a delay in filing a return or making a payment by the due date.